geseib/awsnetworkshop/website/content/40-Connect/40-Cisco/70-Routing.md

 1. From the menu on the left, Scroll down and select **Route Tables**.

 1. You will see the Route Tables listed in the main pane.
-Lets Start with NP1-_stack_name_-Private route table, Check the box next to it.
+Lets Start with **NP1-_stack_name_-Private** route table, Check the box next to it.
 Let take a look toward the bottom of the panel and click the **Routes** tab.
 Currently, there is just one route, the local VPC route.
 Since the only way out is going to be the Transit Gateway, lets make our life simple and point a default route to the Transit Gateway Attachment.
 Click the **Edit Routes** in the **Routes** tab.

 1. On the **Edit routes** page, Click the **Add route** button and enter a default route by setting the destination of **0.0.0.0/0**.
 In the Target drop-down, select **Transit Gateway** and pick your Transit Gateway create for this project.
 It should be the only one.
+The route tables **NP2-_stack_name_-Private** and **P1-_stack_name_-Private** already have this default route create as part of the setup, so you use them for comparison.
    ![Stack Complete](/images/vpc-defaultroute.png)

-1. Repeat the above step for the following route tables:

-   - NP2-_stack_name_-Private
-   - P1-_stack_name_-Private

 1. For the **DCS1-_stack_name_-Public** and **DCS1-_stack_name_-Private** where our NAT Gateway is, we need a special route.
 We already have a default route pointed at the Internet Gateway(IGW) for the public and to the Nat Gateway(NGW) for the private to get to the internet, so we need a more specific entry to route internally.
 Lets use the rfc 1918 10.0.0.0/8 CIDR as that can only be internal and allows for future expansion without changes.
-Follow the steps above for both Route tables.
+Follow the steps above to create the route for destination **10.0.0.0/8** in the **DCS1-_stack_name_-Private** route table.  **DCS1-_stack_name_-Public** already have this route create as part of the setup, so you use it for comparison.
 Be sure not to alter the **0.0.0.0/0** route pointed to the IGW org NGW for these route tables.

 1. Because the CloudFormation template setup a Security Group to allow ICMP traffic from 10.0.0.0/8, we should now be able to test pings from lots of place.